 So, I knew that if we didn't do something to give us a permanent home that we were gone.
-We could not survive the governor trying to close us down.
-There was an American Christian College campus at 28th and South Sheridan that was for sale.
+We would not survive the governor trying to close us down.
+So, there was an old American Christian College campus at 31st and Sheridan that was for sale.
+And we could negotiate the price on that, had what I thought we needed, but mainly had space.
+It had enough.
 We had approval from the OU Regents to purchase that facility and we did that.
 Again, the question was: how are we going to pay for it?
 And the purchase price we had agreed to was five and a half million dollars for the campus.
-It had been there since the early sixties, so it was twenty years old.
-Part of the agreement was that I would finance it through a bank in Oklahoma City, and I felt comfortable with doing that.
-My main goal was to get it purchased.
+It had been there since the early sixties, so it was twenty years old, roughly, when we were looking at it.
+Part of the agreement was that I would finance it through a bank in Oklahoma City, and I felt comfortable in doing that.
+My main goal was I just had to get it purchased.
+You know, we didn't have time to do it.
 We signed a contract for the purchase of the campus for five and a half million dollars with a closing date to come in about sixty days.
-We did everything we were supposed to be doing, had everything lined out, we submitted our financials to the bank.
+We did everything we were supposed to be doing, had everything lined up, we submitted our financials to the banks.
 They'd given us the okay, and so everything was set.
-The day before we closed on the purchase of this property, I got a call from the bank in Oklahoma City stating that they had reviewed the financial reports of the University of Oklahoma, now they didn't say the Health Sciences Center, they did not say the College of Medicine, they said the University of Oklahoma, and they didn't feel like that we were a risk that they were willing to take.
+The day before we closed on the purchase of this property, I got a call from the bank in Oklahoma, now they didn't say the Health

+Sciences Center, they did not say the College of Medicine, they said the University of Oklahoma, and they didn't feel like that we were a risk that they were willing to take.
 They had concerns on our financials.
-So, twenty-four hours before we closed, the financing was pulled out from under the deal.
-My concern was that when that become public knowledge, we would be in a very weak position, and might be closed.
+So, twenty-four hours before we closed, I got the finances pulled out from under the deal.
+So, my concern was that with that becoming public knowledge, which it would shortly become public knowledge if we didn't purchase the campus, that we would not, we were not going to-really put us in a very weak position, and might be closed.
 So, I didn't know what to do.